NVIDIA/cloud-native-docs/gpu-operator/security-considerations.rst

       - name: DEVICE_LIST_STRATEGY
         value: volume-mounts

-The following tables show sample commands that demonstrate the interactions between specifying values for resource limits and ``NVIDIA_VISIBLE_DEVICES``, and the effect on GPU device access.
+The following comparison shows how ``NVIDIA_VISIBLE_DEVICES`` set to ``all`` grants access to more GPUs than the resource request in the default configuration and how access is limited after reconfiguration.

 +------------------------------------------------------------------+-----------------------------------------------------------------+
 | .. literalinclude:: ./manifests/input/k-run-cuda.txt                                                                               |